mj3b/cdfi-framework/README.md

 ## The SAICRED Project

-> **SAICRED** — Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity
+> **SAICRED** (Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity)
 >
 > Originated by [Filip Ponulak, PhD](https://www.linkedin.com/in/filipponulak/), who identified
-> the gap — no systematic way to evaluate how faithfully AI models represent Catholic doctrine —
+> the gap: no systematic way to evaluate how faithfully AI models represent Catholic doctrine.
-> and designed the framework to fill it.
+> He designed the framework to fill it.
 The SAICRED white paper (v2.0, February 2026) specified
 > the benchmark's purpose, scope, eight evaluation metrics, five use-case categories, and
 > eight-step methodology.